Ante-1/mein-kochbuch/README.md

 ## Next steps (reminder)

-1. Build a form to create recipes
+- Build a form to create recipes
-2. Build a list that shows all recipes (most recent?)
+- Build a list that shows all recipes (most recent?)
-3. Build detail page for recipes
+- Build detail page for recipes
-4. Build a seach page
+- Build a seach page
-5. styling
+- styling
+- think about how to create a form and how to update
+- so that you can create and add ingeredients to a recipe
+- when to save ingredients (save button?)

+## start developing

-get local db dev brach proxy `pscale connect mein-kochbuch dev --port 3309`
+- get local db dev brach proxy `pscale connect mein-kochbuch dev --port 3309`
+- `npm run dev`